AparnaSai1/Global-Chronicles-Website/README.md

 # Global-Chronicles-Website
-source code of the website in CSS, along with the edited portions in HTML &amp; CSS.
+Source code of the website in HTML, JavaScript, & CSS.
+Alongside edits made to fit personal requirements in the languages listed above.